Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Fixed bug where damage achievements' progress would display when damaging self even though self damage doesn't count towards the statistic/achievement.
 - Fixed bug where the classic overtime sudden death scoreboard would not update properly if for the player that died.
 - Fixed The Engineer "Doc Holiday" achievement including enemies.
+- Fixed issue where Earth Walls could regenerater from the "Demolish" ability and would linger permanently.